 Biography

 In an ideal world, South African-born Marianne would be living in a château in the south of France, making her own wine, and taking photos.
-For now, she lives in London, drinks loads of good wine, and – when she isn’t wearing the mantle of corporate drone – she’s out and about taking photos.
+For now, she lives in London, drinks loads of good wine, and – when she isn’t training AI to take over the world – she’s out and about taking photos.

 Those who have been following this enigmatic artist’s creative journey these past several years will have witnessed her metamorphosis from painting with brushes to painting with light.
 Although the medium may have changed, the subject matter has not.
 The bulk of Marianne’s most popular work is still synonymous with bands and artists, showcasing everyone from little-known indie outfits to world-famous rock acts.

 Her meteoric rise from amateur shutterbug to pro rock photographer came about quite by chance.
-Being married to a musician and regularly attending gigs, Marianne started snapping pics to pass the time.
+Being involved in the music scene for many years and regularly attending gigs, Marianne started snapping pics to pass the time.
 But being inextricably linked with, and having a genuine passion for the live music scene, it was just a matter of time before word got out and her work was noticed.

 The key to Marianne’s success in the arena of rock photography is the originality of her work.
 Not necessarily the subject matter, but in the execution thereof.
 In terms of style, her work possesses all the instinctive immediacy of photojournalism and its frontline documentary approach, yet she somehow always manages to marry this with the considered curation of a high fashion editorial spread.
 Sophisticated, yet edgy.
 Much like the artist herself.